iamjpsonkar/SystemDesign_Learnings/README.md

 6. user A and user B, both get notified about the money transfer
 7. Both the users check the new account balance, also the updated transaction history.
 ---

-## System Architecture

-*Key components of system architecture, considerations for choosing the right architecture, and factors related to scalability and performance.*